Nursing Home Fall Lawsuit in Michigan

 Nursing homes often offer certain activities for residents to participate in, such as exercise programs, dancing, and many other activities.
 However, it is the responsibility of the nursing home staff to understand which residents are not fit to participate in some of these activities.
 Residents with mobility issues likely should not engage in highly physical activities, as this can greatly increase their risk of falls.

 Staffers in nursing homes are also responsible for the regular supervision of residents.
 This is to protect residents’ well-being and ensure that each resident’s quality of life is maintained.
 If a fall injury occurs when a staff member should have been supervising a resident, this could constitute nursing home abuse or neglect.
-Serious consequences can arise if a nursing home fails to properly take care of residents.
+Serious consequences can arise from a nursing home’s failure to properly take care of residents.

-Can I Sue After a Nursing Home Fall?
+Can You Sue a Nursing Home for a Fall in Michigan?

 Injuries and Losses That Can Occur from Nursing Home Falls

 Various injuries and financial losses can stem from falls in nursing homes.
 In many cases, families are left with a mountain of medical expenses related to the fall that they simply can’t afford.
 When this happens, injured residents and their families deserve compensation for the nursing home negligence that caused the fall in the first place.
-Below, we give examples of common injuries and financial losses that can result from falls in nursing homes.
+Below, we give examples of common nursing home neglect damages that can result from falls in nursing homes.

 A traumatic brain injury is a common worry when it comes to fall injuries.
-This is partially because any kind of head injury is worrisome, but also because many elderly residents are on blood thinning medication.
+This is partially because any kind of head injury is worrisome, but also because many elderly residents are on blood-thinning medication.
 These medications greatly increase a resident’s risk of excessive or uncontrolled bleeding.
+Lipton Law’s Michigan brain injury lawyers help nursing home victims seek justice.

 Because the skin of older adults is so thin, cuts and bruises are unfortunately common.
 However, these seemingly minor injuries can become a much larger problem for older adults, especially for those on blood thinners.